Wacław Scaevola-Wieczorkiewicz

-Wacław Scaevola-Wieczorkiewicz was a General brygady of the Polish Army in the Second Polish Republic.
-Born on June 25, 1890 in the village of Polanowka near Lublin (Congress Poland), he died on December 7, 1969 in Geneva, Switzerland.
+Wacław Scaevola-Wieczorkiewicz (June 25, 1890 in the village of Polanowka near Lublin – December 7, 1969 in Geneva) was a General brygady of the Polish Army in the Second Polish Republic.
 He fought in World War I, the Polish–Soviet War and World War II.

 Waclaw Wieczorkiewicz was born into a noble family of landowners.
 He graduated from Stanislaw Staszic High School in Lublin, and continued his education at University of Natural Resources and Life Sciences, Vienna.
 In 1911, he joined the Riflemen's Association, under nom de guerre Rene Scewola (later he changed his last name into Scaevola-Wieczorkiewicz, it was officially confirmed by the Voivode of Lwow, on November 7, 1931).
 In 1912, after completion of officer training, he was promoted to the rank of subcolonel (podporucznik).

 From August 1914 until July 1917, Wieczorkiewicz fought in Polish Legions in World War I. Wounded after the battle of Marcinkowice near Nowy Sacz (December 5–6, 1914), he recuperated in a military hospital, and in 1915 was promoted to captain of infantry.
 After the Oath crisis, Wieczorkiewicz was imprisoned by the Germans at Fort Beniaminow.
 There, he organized a rebellion, and as a punishment, Scaevola was transferred to Werl Fortress.

 In late 1918, Wieczorkiewicz joined the Polish Army, and was immediately promoted to Major.
 In November 1918, he created a unit of volunteers, which fought in the Battle of Lwow.
 From August 15, 1919, he commanded 9th Legions Infantry Regiment, with which he fought in initial stages of the Polish–Soviet War.
 By the end of this conflict, Wieczorkiewicz commanded 3rd Legions Infantry Division.